-Recruiters in Hong Kong and Singapore are now busy meeting the financial professionals they hope to place into jobs when more vacancies open up in early 2017.
-But because first-quarter hiring levels are expected to fall below those of recent years, recruiters are also growing increasingly wary of job seekers they think are wasting their time.
+Recruiters in Hong Kong and Singapore are now busy meeting the financial professionals they hope to place into jobs when more vacancies open up in early 2018.
+But because banks increasingly only use recruitment agencies for their more difficult job searches, recruiters are also growing wary of job seekers they think are wasting their time.

 Here are the key types of candidates that Asian recruiters dislike the most.
 Adjust your behaviour if you recognise yourself below.